theblazehen/tlog_ES_player/README.md

 Makes it easier to play tlog recordings in elasticsearch, by finding all relevant sessions and presenting them in a menu

-Requires `dialog` installed, python3.6 or newer, and the tlog-play binary in your $PATH
+Requires `dialog` installed, python3.6 or newer, and the tlog-play binary in your $PATH.
+Needs mapping from https://github.com/Scribery/tlog/blob/master/doc/mapping.json applied

 # Usage
 ```